hanzopgp/CleanCodeMemento/README.md

 - Avoid code duplication
 - It is more important your peers know how your code works, not the computer
 - Learn about design patterns
+- Readers should never scroll to the right to see the code

 ## Functions :